Picovoice/picovoice/README.md

 ### .NET Demos

-Install [OpenAL](https://openal.org/).
 From the root of the repository run the following in the terminal:

 ```console
 dotnet run -p demo/dotnet/PicovoiceDemo/PicovoiceDemo.csproj -c MicDemo.Release -- \